ticktok-io/ticktok-clojure-client/README.md

 ```

-In the example above we registred two clocks in different supported ways: the first one is by calling `(ticktok :start config)` which returns us a function the waits to schedule clocks associated to the given `config`.
-For the second clock, we call directly to `(ticktok :schedule config clock)` with both the clock and the desired configuration.
+In the example above we registred two clocks in different supported ways:

+* By calling `(ticktok :start config)` - returns us a function that waits to schedule clocks associated to the given `config`.
+* By calling `(ticktok :schedule config clock)` - with both the clock and the desired configuration.

 Behind the scenes, both ways are effectively the same.

 To stop listening for new ticks, call ticktok with `:close`.